 Swiftly as light and as cheering was the idea that broke in upon me.
 “I have found it!
 What terrified me will terrify others; and I need only describe the spectre which had haunted my midnight pillow.”
 On the morrow I announced that I had thought of a story.

-Frankenstein was just the first book.
-She made it into the history books on the first try.
-There are other books (some of which I have read, others not).
-Much of her personal life, her anxieties, her depression, her life with Shelley, her pains and grief are in her books.
-Shelley died young.
+Mary Shelley made it into the history books with her first novel.
+Sci-fi owes her the greatest deepest debt.
+She wrote other novels.
+She always wrote.
+Her personal life, her anxieties, her crushing depression, her all-too-short and tumultuous life with Shelley, all show up and inform her books.
+Percy Shelley died young.
 Mary Shelley spent the rest of her life organizing his papers and publishing full editions of his work.
 It was her life’s mission to get his work out into the world, to solidify his reputation.
 It worked.

 The mind boggles.